Assisted suicide: Hippocratic Oath

-Some doctors remind that physician-assisted suicide is contrary to the Hippocratic Oath, which is the oath historically taken by physicians.
-It states "I will not give a lethal drug to anyone if I am asked, nor will I advise such a plan.".
-The original oath however has been modified many times and, contrary to popular belief, is not required by most modern medical schools, nor confers any legal obligations on individuals who choose to take it.
-There are also procedures forbidden by the Hippocratic Oath which are in common practice today, such as abortion and execution.
+Some doctors state that physician-assisted suicide is contrary to the Hippocratic Oath (c.
+400 BC), which is the oath historically taken by physicians.
+It states: "I will give no deadly medicine to any one if asked, nor suggest any such counsel."
+However, the original oath has been modified many times and, contrary to popular belief, is not required by most modern medical schools, nor does it confer any legal obligations on individuals who choose to take it.
+There are also procedures forbidden by the Hippocratic Oath that are in common practice today, such as abortion and execution.

 Declaration of Geneva

 The Declaration of Geneva is a revision of the Hippocratic Oath, first drafted in 1948 by the World Medical Association in response to forced (involuntary) euthanasia, eugenics and other medical crimes performed in Nazi Germany.
-It contains, "I will maintain the utmost respect for human life."
+It states "I will respect the autonomy and dignity of my patient," as well as "I will maintain the utmost respect for human life."

 International Code of Medical Ethics

-The International Code of Medical Ethics, last revised in 2006, includes "A physician shall always bear in mind the obligation to respect human life" in the section "Duties of physicians to patients".
+The International Code of Medical Ethics, last revised in 2006, states that "a physician shall always bear in mind the obligation to respect human life" in the section "duties of physicians to patients."